damianhakert/damianhakert.github.io/source/handbook/underperformance/index.html.md

    * Clear direction including metrics and concrete goals to improve (e.g. finish X before Y)
    * Resources/coaching necessary to achieve goals

 This [basic PIP template](https://docs.google.com/document/d/1AsVwUikcUofl58eLWhiEEUFJqtwgUQNdDo5lM98bP7o/edit) will provide a good start to creating the document.
 The template should be customized to fit the particular situation.
-All PIPs should be forwarded to the People Ops Generalist or Director for a final review before delivery.
+All PIPs should be forwarded to the People Ops Generalist or Director for a final review and approval before delivery.
 This step will help ensure consistency in the PIP process for any affected team member and to protect GitLab should legal claims arise as a result of termination.

 3) Team member gets time (e.g. 2-4 weeks; this can be longer or shorter and depends on the role and the circumstances) to demonstrate improvements and meet the goals that are outlined in the performance improvement plan.
 If insufficient improvements are made, the period for the performance improvement plan may be extended, at the discretion of the manager.